MicrosoftDocs/customer-insights/ci-docs/journeys/teams-webinar.md

 ### Teams live events

 > [!NOTE]
+> [Teams Live Events will be discontinued as of September 30, 2024]([url](https://learn.microsoft.com/en-us/lifecycle/announcements/teams-live-events-retiring-09-30-2024)).
+We recommend utilizing [Teams Webinars](#teams-webinar) to schedule your events beyond this date.

+> [!NOTE]
 > We recommend that you use Teams webinars for your presentation event needs.
-Although Teams live events are still available, Teams webinars provide richer functionality (such as the ability to use [breakout rooms](https://support.microsoft.com/office/use-breakout-rooms-in-teams-meetings-7de1f48a-da07-466c-a5ab-4ebace28e461)) out of the box.
+Teams webinars provide richer functionality (such as the ability to use [breakout rooms](https://support.microsoft.com/office/use-breakout-rooms-in-teams-meetings-7de1f48a-da07-466c-a5ab-4ebace28e461)) out of the box.

 You can use Teams live events to create webinar-style online meetings.
 Live event presenters can share content, video, and audio.
 Attendees can view the content, but can’t share their own audio, video, or content.